ntunlp/Evaluation-of-ChatGPT/README.md

 ![eval_benchmarks](https://github.com/ntunlp/ChatGPT_Eval/blob/main/eval.jpg)

-All the data can be downloaded from [here](https://drive.google.com/drive/folders/1eC2zEpq_7zxG4l3BSdt8THzzIu_mGnBa?usp=sharing).

 Yet another ChatGPT evaluation !!!!
 What's new ?
 This time not automatic, human in a loop.
 Our ACL'23 paper covers FULL eval on benchmarks that actually MATTERS !!!